pbharrin/alpha-compiler/syntax.md

 # Alpha Compiler #
-Generates Python code to be used on Quantopian from an Alpha equation.
+Given an alpha equation, this tool Generates Python code to be used on Quantopian's platform or in Zipline.
 The code generated can be cut and pasted directly into your Quantopian code.
-For examples of how to use factors see the latest notebook posted [here](https://www.quantopian.com/posts/alpha-compiler#581939e7fb861562e4000246 "Alpha Complier Discussion on Quantopian").
+For examples of how to use factors and the necessary includes, please see the latest notebook posted [here](https://www.quantopian.com/posts/alpha-compiler#581939e7fb861562e4000246 "Alpha Complier Discussion on Quantopian").
 The code genrates a custom factor named AlphaX, if you are going to use multiple generated here you will need to change the name of AlphaX to something unique for each factor.

 ## Syntax ##
 The syntax is inspired by the document [101 Formulaic Alphas](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2701346 "101 Alphas" ) by Zura Kakushadze.
 I recommend you read that paper if you creating your own alphas.